sfw/podcast-summarizer/README.md

 ```
 3. Open the link in your browser to access the Gradio interface.
 4. Upload one or more audio files.
+5. Select a transcription engine.
-5. Optionally edit the prompts for Summary, Keywords, and Titles.
+6. Optionally, edit the prompts for Summary, Keywords, and Titles.
+7. Optionally, select the engine/model you'd prefer for each prompt.
-6. Click “Process” to start transcription and GPT generation.
+8. Click “Process” to start transcription and GPT generation.
-7. Once complete, you can download the outputs as a ZIP via the link in the status field.
+9. Once complete, you can download the outputs as a ZIP via the link.

 ## Repository Structure
 - podcast_summarizer.py – Main Python script with Gradio UI.